sudiptatung/EffectSizeCalculator/README.md

 ++++++++++++++++++++++++++++++ Hello User! ++++++++++++++++++++++++++++++

 Thanks for choosing Effect size calculator!
+It is a python module, which can calculate Cohen's d value between group means.
+A link for windows standalone version of the same program is also provided below.
 Hope you will find it worthy to use.

 For any communications, you can mail at sudiptatung@gmail.com